-The ETC-1002-014 Phase 2 clinical trial is a randomized, double-blind, multi-center, placebo-controlled study that is evaluating parallel doses of 120 mg or 180 mg of ETC-1002 versus placebo for six weeks in approximately 144 patients with both hypercholesterolemia and hypertension.
+The ETC-1002-014 Phase 2 clinical study is a randomized, double-blind, multi-center, placebo-controlled study that is evaluating parallel doses of 120 mg or 180 mg of ETC-1002 versus placebo for six weeks in approximately 144 patients with both hypercholesterolemia and hypertension.
 The primary objective of the study is to assess the LDL-cholesterol lowering efficacy of ETC-1002 monotherapy versus placebo and secondary objectives include assessing the effect of ETC-1002 on blood pressure, other lipid and cardiometabolic risk markers and characterizing the tolerability and safety of ETC-1002.
 We initiated ETC-1002-014 in July 2014 and expect to report top-line results from this study in the second quarter of 2015.

-ETC-1002 Nonclinical Studies
+ETC-1002 Nonclinical studies

-In the second quarter of 2014, we submitted final reports for the long term, chronic safety studies in monkeys (12 months) and rats (6 months) to FDA.
-There were no unexpected findings in these studies.
-The two-year carcinogenicity studies in mice and rats were completed in the second quarter of 2014 and we expect final results and reports from these studies to be filed with FDA in December 2014.
+The two-year carcinogenicity studies in mice and rats were completed in the second quarter of 2014 and we expect the final reports from these studies to be filed with FDA by early 2015.